Mortgage Q&A: “What is a lender credit?”

 On the Loan Estimate (LE), you should see a line detailing the lender credit that says, “this credit reduces your settlement charges.”
 It’s a shame it doesn’t also say that it “increases your rate.”
 But what can you do…

 It also makes sense if the interest rate is pretty similar to one where the borrower must pay both the closing costs and commission.

-That’s a relatively small difference in rate, and the upfront closing costs for taking on the slightly lower rate likely wouldn’t be recouped for years.
+That’s a relatively small difference in rate, and the upfront closing costs for taking on the slightly lower rate likely wouldn’t be recouped for many years.